nupur2710/pokedex/README.md

 ## Unit tests

-Check the unitTest document for the list of test cases
+Check the unitTest.txt document for the list of test cases